louatiakram/FSP/README.md

-# Full Stack Portfolio (FSP) Project
+# Full Stack Portfolio (FSP)

-Welcome to the repository for my Full Stack Portfolio (FSP) project, showcasing my skills in web development using Symfony for the backend and React for the frontend.
+Welcome to the repository for my Full Stack Portfolio (FSP), showcasing my skills in web development using Symfony for the backend and React for the frontend.

 ## Overview